-1.3 Relation to Other Tasks and Deliverables
+1.3 Relation to other tasks and deliverables

 Naturally, the dissemination and communication activities have a horizontal relation with all work packages and tasks in the framework of a project, as its aspects are part of almost every other project activity.
-In addition to that, there are some particular interdependencies with tasks of great interest for dissemination and communication activities, that needs to be described in more detail:
+In addition to that, there are some particular interdependencies with tasks of great interest for dissemination and communication activities, which needs to be described in more detail:

-- As described in the PARITY DoA, [3], this deliverable is connected with both T9.2 "Dissemination and communication plan" and T9.3 "Dissemination and communication activities".
+As described in the PARITY DoA, [3], this deliverable is connected with both T9.2 "Dissemination and communication plan" and T9.3 "Dissemination and communication activities".
 Thus, the initial plan and material will be presented in deliverable 9.2: "Dissemination and Communication Plan & Activities version 1" and Deliverable 9.3 "Dissemination and communication package".
 As a result, those two deliverables are closely interconnected and constitute together the dissemination plan of the project.
-Finally, in the updated versions of Deliverable 9.2, all the dissemination action reports, the updated dissemination material and the changes in the initial plan, will be described. - As already presented in Figure 1 and Figure 2, Deliverable 9.2 is closely connected with task 9.1: "Living Lab Setup and Activities Planning".
+Finally, in the updated versions of Deliverable 9.2, all the dissemination action reports, the updated dissemination material and the changes in the initial plan, will be described.

+As already presented in Figure 1 and Figure 2, Deliverable 9.2 is closely connected with task 9.1: "Living Lab Setup and Activities Planning".
 The actions anticipated in this task and described in D9.1: "Living Lab setup activities" will take place under the framework of task 9.3, between others and will be described in the updated versions of this deliverable.
-Moreover, any changes or redesigns in the initial plan of the Living Lab activities, will be also presented in the updated versions of this deliverable. - Another task closely connected with the living lab activities and as a result connected also to this deliverable, is Task 8.2 "Community engagement, pilot participant recruitment and integration into local flexibility market".
-Under the framework of this task a part of the target audience, described in this deliverable, will be recruited. - Moreover, as in the Horizon 2020 projects the exchange of knowledge with similar projects and synergies establishment is of a great importance, the dissemination and communication task is connected with T9.4 "Establishment of synergies and coordination with BRIDGE and similar projects for policy and research relevant issues". - In addition, the dissemination and communication activities are naturally, strictly connected with the project's exploitation activities.
-Thus, this task is connected with the whole WP10 "Exploitation and Business Innovation" and will be in close cooperation during the project implementation.
+Moreover, any changes or redesigns in the initial plan of the Living Lab activities, will be also presented in the updated versions of this deliverable.

+Another task closely connected with the living lab activities and as a result connected also to this deliverable, is Task 8.2 "Community engagement, pilot participant recruitment and integration into local flexibility market".
+Under the framework of task 8.2 a part of the target audience, described in this deliverable, will be recruited.

+In addition, the dissemination and communication activities are closely linked to the project's exploitation activities.
+Thus, this task is connected to WP10 "Exploitation and Business Innovation" and will be in close cooperation during the project implementation.